-As a Metro Atlanta investor, it is important to know when to request a specialty inspection to a property you wish to buy.
+As a Atlanta investor, it is important to know when to request a specialty inspection to a property you wish to buy.
 Learn more about specialty inspections and what to look for in our latest post.

 A specialty inspection is used to check things out that aren’t readily available for a general inspector to inspect.
 A specialty inspector will check out things that an average inspector isn’t able to see or qualified to find.
 Using a specialty inspection will cost you up front, but could ultimately save you thousands in the long run.
-Below, we will outline the roles of specialized inspectors and how hiring one can help investors make wise purchasing decisions when buying properties in the Metro Atlanta area.
+Below, we will outline the roles of specialized inspectors and how hiring one can help investors make wise purchasing decisions when buying properties in the Atlanta area.
 We will also let you know what a specialty inspector can look for and what you will need to pay.

 Things To Look For